sy2u/IWD-OoO-Processor/mp_ooo/docs/VERILATOR.md

 Verilator runs fast enough that you can reach the timeout in a reasonable amount of time.
 However, if your CPU is hanging, you may be better off using VCS to debug, since you can kill the program and still recover some traces.

+## Compile Times

+Right now for maximum simulation performance, Verilator is compiling your code with the `-O3` compilation flag.
+This is a `gcc` flag that optimizes performance of compiled binaries, but comes at the cost of longer compile times.
+If you are using Verilator for debug, this likely is not the behavior you are looking for, and you can safely delete the `-O3` in the `VER_FLAGS` variable of the Makefile.
+This will reduce compile times significantly and (to an extent) increase runtimes.

 # Running Lint